-The date and time for the Examination Board meeting will be agreed well in advance with the including QQI.
+The date and time for the Examination Board meeting will be agreed well in advance with the External Examiner(s) and will be notified to all those involved and other relevant stakeholders, including QQI.
 The Course Director may conduct a pre-board meeting with the team of programme assessors to discuss their findings and outcomes of the assessment process, and to ensure adequate preparation of all documentation for the External Examiners.
 The minutes of such meetings will be made available to the Examination Board where appropriate.